airborne-commando/OPSEC-OSINT-Tools/README.md

 ### How to OPSEC:

 * **Use services that can conceal your identity:**
   - [Telegram](https://telegram.org/) is normie-tier as it isn't encrypted (Telegram does not use end-to-end) by default and requires a phone number.
-Only encryption you'll get is the secret chat option which; other than that it's all stored in their severs.
+Only encryption you'll get is the secret chat option which; other than that it's all stored in their servers.
   - Read more about this [here on Telegram’s Approach to Encryption](https://www.protectstar.com/en/blog/telegram-encryption).
 Since Telegram does not use end-to-end encryption by default, it could theoretically hand over the content of messages to law enforcement.
 OH Wait it [just did](https://www.cnn.com/2024/09/23/tech/telegram-ceo-durov-arrest-user-data-changes/index.html).

   - [Simplex](https://simplex.chat/) [isn't too bad](https://github.com/simplex-chat/simplex-chat?tab=readme-ov-file#simplex-approach-to-privacy-and-security).